calcom/cal.com/README.md

    ```
 1. Click on the `User` model to add a new user record.
 1. Fill out the fields `email`, `username`, `password`, and set `metadata` to empty `{}` (remembering to encrypt your password with [BCrypt](https://bcrypt-generator.com/)) and click `Save 1 Record` to create your first user.
-   > New users are set on a `TRIAL` plan by default, you might want to adjust this behavior to you needs in the `prisma/schema.prisma` file.
+   > New users are set on a `TRIAL` plan by default.
+You might want to adjust this behavior to your needs in the `prisma/schema.prisma` file.
 1. Open a browser to [http://localhost:3000](http://localhost:3000) and login with your just created, first user.
 1. Set a 32 character random string in your .env file for the `CALENDSO_ENCRYPTION_KEY` (You can use a command like `openssl rand -base64 24` to generate one).